RSS

 When buying or selling a home in London, Ontario, you will encounter perceptions, beliefs, egos, greed, know-it-alls, and the unwashed!

-It involves buyers and sellers, Realtors and sometimes home inspectors, appraisers, and lawyers.
+It involves buyers and sellers, Real Estate Agents, and, at times, home inspectors, appraisers, and lawyers.

 Nonfiction Stories.

 A home seller wants $850,000 for their house.
-The Realtor they choose or are related to says no problem.
-However, if the house is on the market for a long time or does not sell, it may be because home buyers and their Realtors believe the price is too high.
+The Realtor they choose or are related to says,” No problem.”
+However, if the house remains on the market for an extended period or fails to sell, it may be because homebuyers and their Real Estate Agents believe the price is too high.
 Who is right?

-Or, the home seller gets an offer for $775,000, and both the seller and their Realtor feel insulted at the low offer, while the Realtor and their buyer feel their offer is right.
+Or the home seller receives an offer of $775,000, and both the seller and their Realtor feel insulted by the low offer, while the Realtor and their buyer feel their offer is appropriate.
 They go back and forth a few times, stubbornly negotiating the price or not knowing the market; neither the buyer nor the seller completes a transaction.

-Or, the home seller who wants $850,000 for their house, and the Realtor they choose says no, the price range is $795,000-$815,000.
-The home seller says no, I will find a Realtor who will list at my price.
+Or the home seller who wants $850,000 for their house, and the Realtor they choose says no; the price range is $795,000-$815,000.
+The home seller says no; I will find a Real Estate Agent who will list at my price.
 Now, who is right, the home seller, the Realtor who says yes, or the one who says no?

 Real Estate Perceptions or Ego!

-• A homeowner thinks the roof has ten years left before it needs to be replaced.
+• A homeowner estimates that the roof has 10 years remaining before replacement is required.
 One home inspector says three years.
 One buyer thinks six years.
-They get two roofing companies in to do quotes.
-One estimate is one year left on the roof and should be replaced immediately for $19,600.
-The other estimate is that the roof is in decent shape, with perhaps some caulking around the vents, skylights and flashing, and the roof should be good for another eight years.
+They engage two roofing companies to obtain quotes.
+One estimate is that one year is left on the roof, and it should be replaced immediately for $19,600.
+The other estimate is that the roof is in good condition, with perhaps some caulking around the vents, skylights, and flashing, and that it should be suitable for another eight years.
 Who do you believe?
-In this case, the buyer wanted $20,000 off the price, but the seller said no, so back on the merry-go-round!
+In this case, the buyer wanted $20,000 off the price, but the seller declined, so back on the merry-go-round.

 • The mortgage company’s home appraiser doesn’t think the house is worth what the buyer and seller agreed upon.
-Hence, the lender will not fund the mortgage unless the buyer comes up with more of a down payment or the seller reduces the price.
+Hence, the lender will not fund the mortgage unless the buyer makes a larger down payment or the seller reduces the price.
 Who is right?

 • Two condos in a building sell within a month of each other.
-One lawyer reviews the status certificate and says, “OK,” yet a different lawyer reviews the status certificate and advises his clients to walk away.
+One lawyer reviews the status certificate and says, “OK,” whereas another lawyer reviews the status certificate and advises his clients to walk away.
 Who is right?

 Is there a solution?
 No!
-If anyone tells you there is, is she or he right?
-This is how distorted real estate perceptions start.
+If anyone tells you that there is, is that person correct?
+This is how distorted perceptions of real estate begin.

 I leave you with one of the most straightforward and concise opinions regarding money by Morgan Housel.